SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/policy.md

 ## Charging

 Jobs are charged by the node-hour in every QOS except shared.

+!!! warn
+	For users who are members of multiple NERSC repositories charges are made to the default account, as set in [NIM](https://nim.nersc.gov), unless the `#SBATCH
+	--account=<NERSC repository>` flag has been set.

 !!! example
 	A job which ran for 35 minutes on 3 KNL nodes on Cori with